parrt/cs652/projects/smalltalk.md

 }
 ```

 Also take a look at the implementation of the `==` operator, the second case.
-Its definition and Smalltalk is:
+Its definition in Smalltalk is:

 ```
 == anObject <primitive:#Object_SAME>